 Deficit contributions have been set for individual employers, reflecting the deficit within their individual pool.
-For most employers, contributions were set with the objective of eliminating the deficit within no more than five years from 1 April 2018; however for some employers a longer period was set, but in no cases was the period more than fifteen years and 3 months from 1 April 2018.
-The periods were set after considering the financial strength of the employers and their ability to pay the resulting contributions.
+For most employers, contributions are set with the objective of eliminating the deficit within no more than seven years from 1 April 2021; however for some employers a longer period is set, but in no cases is the period more than eleven years and 6 months from 1 April 2021.
+The periods have been set after considering the financial strength of the employers and their ability to pay the resulting contributions.

-The assumptions underlying the recovery plan are set out in the Appendix.
+The assumptions underlying the recovery plan are the same as those underlying the technical provisions.

-3394011 3.
-Discretionary benefits
+3. Discretionary benefits

-Page 2 of 12 In the Pension Builder Scheme, increases to benefits are granted through bonus declarations on a discretionary basis.
+In the Pension Builder Scheme, increases to benefits are granted through bonus declarations on a discretionary basis.